 However, security concerns are paramount when we talk about the cloud.
 But then, why do we be worried about this perception if we rely on an ecosystem bound by strong SLAs (Service Level Agreements) and managed by specialized people adhering to a transparent set of quality and security processes.
 We should rather be happy by outsourcing security to a firm specializing in it.
 A win-win situation for both.

-There are people from different organizations, especially government organizations, who would raise their eye-brows about shifting the data repository to elsewhere.
+There are people from different organizations, especially government organizations, who would raise their eyebrows about shifting the data repository elsewhere.
 It is not their personal issue.
 Rather they are bound by certain compliance requirements.
-Such compliance factor negate the push for going into cloud.
-But in such case, a cloud complying with their list of requirements will solve the issue.
-Government will want the data to reside within their boundaries; so will be the arrangement.
-Then we safely go with our decision about cloud.
+Such compliance factors negate the push for going into cloud.
+But in such a case, a cloud complying with their list of requirements will solve the issue.
+The government will want the data to reside within their boundaries; so will be the arrangement.
+Then we safely go with our decision about the cloud.

 As I admitted at the beginning of this article, a decision will be guided by unique parameters that will influence the requirements, and by those that will challenge the implementation.
 Sad, but true, the parameters may vary; and more parameters may enter the scene with each individual organization in question.
 Well, that is why the organizations pay people like me; not a bad decision : )